 There’s something about spring and summer weather that makes us want to get outside and enjoy the garden.
-Whether you consider yourself an expert gardener or just want to make your yard more appealing, there are lots of things you can do to update it while sticking to a budget this summer.
+Whether you consider yourself an expert gardener or just want to make your home garden more appealing, there are lots of things you can do to update it while sticking to a budget this summer.

 Sometimes even small projects and changes make a big impact on your garden and breathe new life into it.
 By taking on a few do-it-yourself projects, you can transform your garden from ordinary to a flourishing haven you want to spend all summer in.